 |UTI Mutual Fund||UTI GOLD Exchange Traded Fund||GOLDSHARE||Gold||Mar-07|

-Gold funds are mutual funds which invest in various forms of gold – physical gold, shares of companies engaged in the business of gold mining and gold exchange traded funds (ETFs) These are similar to buying equity mutual funds.
+Gold funds are mutual funds that invest in various forms of Gold – physical Gold, shares of companies engaged in the business of gold mining, and gold exchange-traded funds (ETFs) These are similar to buying equity mutual funds.

-1. In case of equity funds, the short term capital gains (up to 1 year) will be taxed at 15.45% (15% + cess), while LTCG will be taxed at 10% flat above Rs.1 lakh of capital gains in the year.
+- In the case of equity funds, the short-term capital gains (up to 1 year) will be taxed at 15.45% (15% + cess), while LTCG will be taxed at 10% flat above Rs.1 lakh of capital gains in the year.

-2. In case of debt funds, the STCG (up to 3 years) will be taxed at the peak rate of tax applicable to the NRI.
-In case of LTCG on debt funds, the taxation will be at 20.6% after considering the benefit of indexation.
+- In the case of debt funds, the STCG (up to 3 years) will be taxed at the peak tax rate applicable to the NRI.
+In the case of LTCG on debt funds, the taxation will be at 20.6% after considering the indexation benefit.

-If the Indian passport holder stays for more than 6 months outside India and he can bring physical Gold.
-Subject to import duty as per below scenarios:
+If The Indian passport holder stays more than six months outside India, he can bring physical Gold.
+Subject to import duty as per the below scenarios: